magmabyte/angular-blog/src/assets/hustler.md

 The problem that I originally identified within my life and that of my friends is “getting small things done that we have no time or no mental space to do”, e.g., hanging up a whiteboard in the apartment, finding out whether a certain product is sold at a store or restocking on water containers.

 ### User personas

+Let me start by introducing personas of potential users:

 #### Tom

 ![Tom](assets/pexels-photo-220453.jpeg)